 Lecturers and speakers

-Kees Waaldijk (academic coordinator of this summer school), Professor of Comparative Sexual Orientation Law, Leiden University
+Kees Waaldijk (academic coordinator), Professor of Comparative Sexual Orientation Law, Leiden University

 - Grotius Centre for International Legal Studies